Can Foreigners Open a Company in Turkey Without Living There?

 Power of Attorney and Representative Authority

-The POA should not be copied from a generic template.
+The POA should not be copied from a standard form.
 It should authorize company contract preparation, registry steps, notary signatures, tax registration, signature circulars and connected filings where needed.
 It should avoid unnecessary commercial authority unless the client truly intends it.

 Founder Documents and Foreign Shareholders